-My toddler had a MAJOR pacifier addiction.
-I had to figure out the best way to get rid of a pacifier!
+My toddler had a MAJOR pacifier addiction and I had to figure out the best way to get rid of a pacifier!
 We were able to break the pacifier habit!
 We got rid of a pacifier in just 3 days!

 To say her pacifier was her favorite thing is a huge understatement!
-I think she would choose her pacifier over food if she had too; in fact, there were times when she would take her pacifier out just long enough to stick a piece of food in her mouth.
-She then would stick her pacifier right back in.
+I’m pretty sure she would choose her pacifier over food if she had to.
+In fact, there were times when she would take her pacifier out just long enough to eat a small piece of food in her mouth.
+And then that pacifier would go right back into her mouth.

-We could not go anywhere without making sure she had a pacifier as well as me having two spares just in case she lost one.
-It was really bad!
+We could not go anywhere without making sure Talie had her pacifier.
+We also had to have two spares just in case she lost one.
+It was really bad and super stressful!
 And if we didn’t have one or couldn’t find one, a tantrum ensued!
 I’m telling you, this pacifier habit was out of hand.

-Then one Wednesday at our Wandering Wednesday Link Up party, where bloggers come and share great blog posts, I found an idea from Have Twins First on how to ditch the pacifiers and get rid of the pacifier addiction in just three days!
-It was an idea she found here called Bye Bye Binkie: Ending the Pacifier Habit.
+At our Wandering Wednesday Link Up party, where bloggers come and share great blog posts, I found an idea from Have Twins First on how to ditch the pacifiers and get rid of the pacifier addiction in just three days!
+It was an idea she found called Bye Bye Binkie: Ending the Pacifier Habit.
 I read her post and sort of laughed because I thought to myself, “YOU HAVE NO IDEA JUST HOW ADDICTED MY TODDLER IS… I mean that thing is in her mouth for at least 20 hours a day,” but I decided it wouldn’t hurt to try it out!

 How to Get Rid of a Pacifier in 3 Days